 View upcoming Chicago Lights events and opportunities here.

-Chicago Lights Academic Success in Schools (CLASS) supports learning and creative self-expression by providing arts education in dance and drama in four public elementary schools in Chicago.
+Chicago Lights Academic Success in Schools (CLASS) supports learning and creative self-expression by providing arts education in dance in four public elementary schools in Chicago.

 Chicago Lights Free Write Jail Arts and Literacy at the Nancy B. Jefferson Alternative School provides the only one-to-one literacy tutoring available to more than 150 youth incarcerated in the Cook County Juvenile Temporary Detention Center.